AustinBorger/DXAudio/README.md

 There are three callback interfaces: `IDXAudioReadCallback`, `IDXAudioWriteCallback`, and `IDXAudioReadWriteCallback`.

-`IDXReadCallback` is used for input and loopback streams.<br>
+`IDXAudioReadCallback` is used for input and loopback streams.<br>
-`IDXWriteCallback` is used for output streams.<br>
+`IDXAudioWriteCallback` is used for output streams.<br>
-`IDXReadWriteCallback` is used for duplex and echo streams.
+`IDXAudioReadWriteCallback` is used for duplex and echo streams.

 You must implement one of these interfaces.
 There are two methods in each interface:

-    virtual VOID STDMETHODCALLTYPE OnObjectFailure(HRESULT hr) PURE;
+    struct IDXAudioWriteCallback : public IDXAudioCallback {
+        void OnObjectFailure(HRESULT hr);
-    virtual VOID STDMETHODCALLTYPE Process(FLOAT SampleRate, FLOAT* OutputBuffer, UINT Frames) PURE;
+        void Process(FLOAT SampleRate, FLOAT* OutputBuffer, UINT Frames);
+    };

 The above `Process()` method is for a write callback.
 The other two callbacks have their own (very similar) versions of this method.
 Both methods must be implemented by your child class.
 As with all COM interfaces, `QueryInterface()`, `AddRef()`, and `Release()` must also be implemented.